St. Lawrence River Divide: Hydrology

-The hydrology of the Great Lakes-St. Lawrence basin is elaborate: Lake Nipigon drains via the Nipigon River, the primary tributary of Lake Superior, into Nipigon Bay in central northern Lake Superior.
-Lake Superior drains from its eastern end southeast via the St. Mary's River into Lake Huron; hydrologically, Lake Michigan is one with Lake Huron through the wide Straits of Mackinac at the northern end; the southwestern portion of Lake Michigan drains via the Chicago Drainage Canal into the Illinois River thence to the Gulf of Mexico.
-Lake Huron drains through its southern tip southerly via the St. Clair River into Lake St. Clair then southerly via the Detroit River into western Lake Erie.
-Lake Erie drains northerly from its northeastern end via the Niagara River into the southwestern end of Lake Ontario.
-Lake Ontario drains northeasterly from its northeastern end into the St. Lawrence River, and thence into the Gulf of St. Lawrence.
-Finally, much of the coastal and central Labrador region, especially via Lake Melville, drains to the Labrador Sea.
+As the divide is generally in close proximity to each of the Great Lakes to the north, the rivers on this side of the divide are generally short.
+To the southwest, there are broader watersheds that are tributaries of the Upper Mississippi River and the Ohio River that ultimately drain to the Gulf of Mexico.
+To the southeast are several major river watersheds that drain directly to the Atlantic Ocean.

 Canals

 Four canals cross the divide: The Champlain Canal connects Lake Champlain to the Hudson River watershed.
 The Erie Canal connects Lake Erie to the Hudson River watershed.
 The Chicago Sanitary and Ship Canal crosses the Chicago Portage and connects Lake Michigan to the Mississippi River watershed.
 The Portage Canal connects the Fox River to the Wisconsin River at Portage, Wisconsin.
 Historically there were additional canals, e.g., the Ohio and Erie Canal, but most of these are no longer in operation.